US schools leaked 37.6 million records in 3,713 data breaches

 • 2017, Washington State University = 1.12 million records affected: Thieves broke into a storage locker and stole a safe.
 The safe contained a computer hard drive backup with over a million personal records, including Social Security numbers (SSNs).

-• 2006, the University of California at Los Angeles = 800,000 records affected: Hackers gained access to the university’s database which contained personal details on numerous people, the majority of which included current and former students and student applications.
+• 2006, University of California at Los Angeles = 800,000 records affected: Hackers gained access to the university’s database which contained personal details on numerous people, the majority of which included current and former students and student applications.
 Personal details included SSNs, home addresses, dates of birth, and contact information.

 • 2021, Dallas Independent School District = 795,497 records affected: Initially, facts surrounding the breach were vague and the district took a month to notify those affected.
 However, details later emerged which suggested two students were behind the breach.
 While their intentions weren’t malicious, they did expose a huge security flaw within the district.